What has gone before has always formed the building blocks for what has yet to come. Sales principles included.

 As Tom Peters put it, "fail forward faster".
 If you need more success, you will have to tolerate more failures.

-With today's extended networks and potential reach, this sales principle is more relevent now than ever.
+With today's extended networks and potential reach, sales principles like this are more relevent now than ever.

 You Have Two Ears and One Mouth